Staff and League Directors

-Since 1991, Branch B. Rickey has served as a league president in Triple-A Baseball.
-He was first elected to that role by the American Association and came to the Pacific Coast League seven years later in 1998.
-His move over to the PCL was precipitated by Major League Baseball's expansion, one which triggered a realignment of Triple-A, dissolving the American Association as the classification consolidated from three leagues into two.
+Branch B. Rickey, in his 20th season serving as President of the Pacific Coast League, is the longest tenured President in the League's storied history.
+He came to the PCL from the American Association, where he was in the same role for seven years.
+The move was precipitated by Major League Baseball's expansion, one which triggered a realignment of Triple-A, dissolving the American Association as the classification consolidated from three leagues into two.
 His start in Minor League Baseball followed several decades at the major leagues with the Pittsburgh Pirates and the Cincinnati Reds, serving each of these clubs as Farm Director.
 He had joined Pittsburgh in 1975 in front office administration and as a scout, eventually advancing to the lead role in development.

 The Rickey family name has been long associated with professional baseball.
 It is closely linked with Jackie Robinson since it was his grandfather, Branch Rickey, Sr., who signed Jackie and brought him to the Brooklyn Dodgers in 1947, an event often referred to as "breaking the color barrier."
 Both his father and grandfather were lifelong front office executives - from the Cardinals, to the Brooklyn Dodgers, to the Pirates.